The Canberra public school system is a leader in the provision of high quality and accessible education for all students.

 Students with Disability

-The effectiveness of existing policies, structures, and processes that support students with disability in schools and across the system commenced in 2016 and will continue to be reviewed over 2017.
-A program of research and consultation will be undertaken to inform future directions.
+The Education Directorate is currently undertaking an evaluation of support for students with disability in Canberra public schools.
+This evaluation will focus on the effectiveness of existing policies, structures, and processes that support students across the system.
+A program of research and consultation is being undertaken to inform future directions.

 Schools Operational Allocation (SOA)